Udgin/blog/blog.md

 ![Choose](./../images/linux_foundation_choose.jpg)

 ---
-## Task: Show information about types in tooltip.
+## Task: Show information about types in tooltip - 01 November, 2014

 The value of a point is the sum of values of types ('one', 'two').
 [Link](http://jsfiddle.net/yo4L215v/) - 26 December, 2014